Apply for an apprenticeship levy funds transfer

 Who can apply for access to our funding?

-To apply for funding from our apprenticeship levy, employers must be officially registered, both as an employer with the government and also with the Appenticeship Service.
+To apply for funding from our apprenticeship levy, employers must be officially registered, both as an employer with the government and also with the Apprenticeship Service.
 If your business meets these criteria we will consider applications for access to our funds.
 We will review all applications and choose a number of companies that we wish to support by transferring an agreed amount of funds from our apprenticeship levy.
+Please note, we cannot backdate funding for training which has already started, only new enrolments once the funding has been agreed.

 To start your application to access funding from our apprenticeship levy, please provide the initial information via the form below and we will get back to you with further details on the application process.